 formal occasions to this day.
 The qipao was not originally Chinese, but introduced by the Manchu invaders who established the Qing Dynasty and implemented laws that required the populace to adopt Manchu clothing and hairstyles instead of the traditional Chinese hanfu.
 The qipao was originally loose-fitting; the high-slit, body-hugging dress with which the name is now associated was invented in Shanghai in the 1920s.
 In English, the same garment is often called a cheongsam, a loan-word derived from the Cantonese pronunciation of the Shanghainese name for the dress.
 The qipao is a woman's dress; the male equivalent of the qipao is called Changshan (长衫).
-In popular culture, nothing spells "Chinese" like a qipao, so if a Chinese girl or a Dragon Lady shows up in a work, the chances are high that she'll be wearing one.
+In popular culture, nothing spells "Chinese" like a qipao, so if a native Chinese girl or a Dragon Lady (especially if it's a historical piece or a movie or animated short made back when Chinese women were stereotypically depicted as seductive, but dangerous) shows up in a work, the chances are high that she'll be wearing one.
 The qipao, or at least a dress cut like it, is also occasionally worn by non-Chinese women, as its tight fit and slit up the side ramp up the sexiness of the character while still being relatively modest.
 Almost always used as Fanservice.

 open/close all folders

 Anime and Manga